Kitchen remodeling, like any other remodeling project, can be overwhelming. Where should you begin?

 Follow these five kitchen remodeling tips we typically give our clients.

 Knowing how you and your family functions in your kitchen will help you plan how much and what kind of storage you need and where to place each storage unit.
 If you’re straining to lift dishes into a wall cabinet, try drawers in a base cabinet instead.
 Here are a few other trends we’ve found among our clients:

-Many of our clients find it easier to lift dishes, pots, and other items in and out of drawers instead of over their heads.
-They also like how simple it is to find what they need – their pots and pans are laid out neatly and clearly in front of their eyes.
-If you find yourself half in a base door cabinet to grab a sauce pot, drawers and pull-outs would be a fantastic option.
+Many of our clients find it easier to lift dishes, pots, and other items in and out of drawers than over their heads.
+They also like how simple it is to find what they need with their pots and pans laid out neatly and clearly in front of their eyes.
+Drawers and pull-outs are a fantastic option.

 Accessories like tray dividers, trash pull-outs, and silverware dividers define the space in cabinets, keeping tools and dishes organized.
-A word of caution: adding too many accessories limits the flexibility of your kitchen.
-Here are some of our favorite accessories.
-What’s simplified your life in the kitchen?
-Let us know in the comments!
+A word of caution: Adding too many accessories limits the flexibility of your kitchen.